garykac/clipboard/clipboard.md

 * The code required for programmatic clipboard actions is... bizarre:
   * To modify the clipboard, you need to add an event listener for 'copy'.
 This listener will fire when you call `execCommand('copy')` and also for any user initiated copies.
-  * To copy part of the DOM, you need to modify the current selection.

 * There is a need for a notification event when the clipboard is mutated.
    * Apps that synchronize the clipboard (like remote access apps) need this to